awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux.md

 + [Verifying the Integrity and Authenticity of the Downloaded Files](#v2-install-linux-validate)

 ## Prerequisites<a name="cliv2-linux-prereq"></a>
-+ The AWS CLI version 2 has no dependencies on other software packages\.
++ The AWS CLI version 2 has no dependencies on other software packages except for `glibc`, which is available on nearly all Linux distributions\.
 It has a self\-contained, embedded copy of all dependencies included in the installer\.
 You no longer need to install and maintain Python to use the AWS CLI\.
 + You must be able to "unzip" the downloaded package\.
 If your operating system doesn't have a built\-in `unzip` command, use your favorite package manager to download it or an equivalent\.
-+ ****We support the AWS CLI version 2 on recent distributions of CentOS, Fedora, Ubuntu, Amazon Linux 1, and Amazon Linux 2\.
++ We support the AWS CLI version 2 on recent distributions of CentOS, Fedora, Ubuntu, Amazon Linux 1, and Amazon Linux 2\.

+**Important**
+It is important to note that BusyBox and Alpine Linux, which are popular Linux distributions for Docker containers and continuous integration systems due to their size, use `musl` for their standard C library and do not ship with `glibc` by default\.

 ## Installing<a name="cliv2-linux-install"></a>